Document generation usage¶

 Internally your specification is converted to Markdown.
 A lightweight typesetting language often

 format to PDF.
-Similarly, the .md
+Similarly, the .md extension changes the format to Markdown.

 Including a prologue or epilogue¶

-as files in a Pandoc Markdown format which will be
+You can provide your own prologue or epilogue as files in a Pandoc Markdown format which will be

 rendered before and after the main content, respectively.
 The prologue is put after the frontmatter